2026 UEFA Champions League final: Venue

+The Puskás Aréna in Budapest hosted the final.

 Host selection

 On 17 May 2023, UEFA opened the bidding process for the final, which was held in parallel with that of the 2027 final.
 Interested bidders could bid for either one or both of the finals.
 Additionally, bidding associations could only be appointed one UEFA final in a given year.
 The proposed venues had to include natural grass and be ranked as a UEFA category four stadium, with a gross capacity of at least 70,000 preferred.
 The bidding timeline was as follows: